Mathematics

 Honors Pre-Calculus

-Descriptive Statistics and Probability
+Statistics and Probability

-Applications of Calculus: Business
+Introduction to Calculus & Applications of Calculus Business

-Honors Seminar Multivariable Calculus
+Honors Seminar Calculus A&B

 Honors Seminar Differential Equations

-Differential Equations is the study of equations involving rates (derivatives); Linear Algebra is the study of linear systems and vector spaces.
-Combining these courses will allow us to study systems of differential equations.
-This course will cover first-order differential equations, linear systems and matrices, vector spaces, higher order differential equations, eigenvectors, linear systems of differential equations, and Laplace Transforms.
+of differential equations.
+This course will cover first-order differential equations, linear systems and matrices, vector spaces, higher-order differential equations, eigenvectors, linear systems of differential equations, and Laplace Transforms.
 The emphasis is on application; as such, graphical interpretation and engineering application will be the focus and not the theory.
-Students are expected to synthesize and apply the material beyond examples discussed in class.
+Students are expected to synthesize and apply the material beyond the examples discussed in class.

-Digital Logic 1
+Honors Digital Logic

 This course will introduce students to the elements of circuit design and implementation.
 Topics will include number systems, logic, gate minimization techniques including Boolean Algebra, DeMorgan’s Theorem, and Karnaugh mapping, binary arithmetic, multiplexers, flip-flops, memory, and finite state machines.
+During the second semester, students will work with sensors and motors, write code for microcontrollers such as the Arduino, and learn the fundamentals of soldering to create permanent designs.
+This course will place a greater emphasis on independent projects that synthesize the concepts learned over the semester.

 Honors Computer Science 1